surjith20/Implementation-of-K-Means-Clustering-for-Customer-Segmentation/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
 1.Import dataset and print head,info of the dataset
-2.check for null values
-3.Import kmeans and fit it to the dataset
+2.Import kmeans and fit it to the dataset
-4.Plot the graph using elbow method
+3.Plot the graph using elbow method
-5.Print the predicted array
-6.Plot the customer segments
+4.Plot the customer segment

 ## Program:
 ```
-/*
 Program to implement the K Means Clustering for Customer Segmentation.
 Developed by: Rishi chandran R
 RegisterNumber: 212223043005
-*/
 ```
 ```
 import pandas as pd